-Bruce Hatchman FCA MAICD JP (Non-Executive Director) Experience and expertise Bruce Hatchman was appointed to the Board of JCurve Solutions on 27 November 2014 and a as Chairman from 27 November 2014 until 18 January 2021 before remaining as a Non-Exect Director.
+Bruce Hatchman was appointed to the Board of JCurve Solutions on 27 November 2014 and acted as Chairman from 27 November 2014 until 18 January 2021 before remaining as a Non-Executive Director.
 Bruce is an experienced and successful finance professional.
-As the former Chief Exect of Crowe Horwath, Bruce has over 40 years' experience in providing audit and assurance, and services to listed companies and other consulting services to large private enterprises.
-Bruce qualified Chartered Accountant and a member of the Australian Institute of Company Directors.
-Directorships of other er None. listed companies Former directorships of other listed companies Special responsibilities Special i esperiolismaes Chairman of the Addit & Risk Management Committee and Member of the Remuneration Committee.
+As the former Chief Executive of Crowe Horwath, Bruce has over 40 years' experience in providing audit and assurance, and M&A services to listed companies and other consulting services to large private enterprises.
+Bruce is a qualified Chartered Accountant and a member of the Australian Institute of Company Directors.

+None